MathPeople/MathPeople.github.io/README.md

 - fileFormat: Description of the format used by the problems files
 - newQual: How to create a spot for a new qual, giving a list of problems and a web page
 - tex: How to use the TeX editor
-- whatIsGitHub: Self explanatory title
+- whatIsGitHub: How this site gets shared and put online